The Machineri of Bolivia

 Strategic Progress Index (SPI): No Longer Unreached

-Global Status of Evangelical Christianity (GSEC): 2% or Greater but Less than 5% Evangelical
+Global Status of Evangelical Christianity (GSEC): 10% or Greater Evangelical

 People Group ID: PG046933